Southern euro zone yields fall after Greece passes second set of reforms

 But confidence remains low.

 “Creating a public sense of ownership of the programme and rebuilding reciprocal confidence in lenders will be a necessary condition for any chance of success,” said Paolo Pizzoli, an economist at ING.
-(Editing by Alison Williams)
+(Reporting by Marius Zaharia, editing by Jeremy Gaunt)